gaelfoppolo/gaelfoppolo.com/_drafts/decoding-array-gracefully.md

 }
 ```

-A rather simple data model and a quick JSON mock.
+A naive data model and a quick JSON mock.
+A `SolarSystem` with a list of `Planet`.
+The JSON data contains a list of `SolarSystem`.

 Executing this code will throw a `DecodingError.dataCorrupted`, with the following, rather explicit, debug description : `Cannot initialize Planet from invalid String value pluto`.

 And this is where the problem lies.
+You can't be sure the data will be valid.

-You either get a full list of items, or an error, if any of the item does not conform to the data model.
+`Decodable` provides a great way to handle that when the data is a simple object, thanks to optional.
+But it does not provides one when the data is a list.
+You either get a full list of items, or an error, if any of the item does not conform to the item's data model.

-**What if you want something in between?
-A list of items that conform to the data model?**
+**What if we want something in between?
+The list of *valid* items, the items that conform to the data model?**

 We need to build a fault tolerant system, one that will allow lossy decoding of array elements.

 ## The idea

-The way `Decodale`works when processing a collection is the following : it will throw as soon as one of the children's collection throws.
+The way `Decodale`works when processing a collection is simple : it will throw as soon as one of the children's collection throws.
 In our example, `Decodable` only throws at the very end, and all the data process before is *throw* away.
+A fail strategy.

-Our first step is to define this strategy to apply when encountering an invalid element while decoding.
-Two possible state: either we remove the faulty element, or we apply the standard behavior and fail.
+Our first step is to define new strategies.
+We start simple: either we remove the faulty element, or we apply the standard behavior and fail.

+We then need to use the choosen strategy to apply when encountering an invalid element while decoding.

-We'll use a generic enum to represent it. `T` is the type of the data model we wish to decode.
+We'll use a generic enum to represent it.

 ```swift
 enum InvalidElementStrategy<T> {